|Priority APPLYTEXAS APPLICATION

 The Studio Supplement consists of a number of creative exercises to be completed by the applicant over a period of 3-4 weeks.
 These exercises do not presuppose a background in art or design.
 They are intended to provide all applicants with an equal opportunity to demonstrate skill in critical making, visual thinking, creative experimentation, and material exploration.

-The Studio Supplement will be distributed to each applicant via email after the application deadline (to be determined) and materials will be due on date to be determined.
+The Studio Supplement will be distributed to each applicant via email after the application deadline (December 14, 2021) and materials will be due on date to be determined.
 If you do not receive the Studio Supplement, please contact the Graduate Office.

 [ ] Upload portfolio as a single pdf through the portfolio credential on MyStatus.